October Gardening Guide: What You Need to Do This Month

 - Keep all plants, especially newly planted perennials, trees, and shrubs (especially evergreens) adequately watered until the ground freezes, if your soil is dry.

-- This is the time to fertilize trees if a soil test indicated nutrient deficiencies.
+- This is the time to fertilize trees if a soil test indicates nutrient deficiencies.
 Related: The best way to test garden soil.

 - Be consistent about disconnecting your hose from the faucet to prevent freeze damage.

 - Have your sprinkler system blown out this month, and protect your backflow preventer and any other above-ground parts with a waterproof insulated jacket to keep them from freezing.

 Take the guesswork out of what to do in your garden this month.
 Get my FREE Smart Gardening Checklist for October.